arturmpinho/Speranza/README.md

 * Amount of users that shortlist a specific trial, visible on each specific card to al the users.

-* Pagination in Clinical Trials and My Trials & Comments pages, as well as in the Add Trial Modal where comments are displayed as well.
+* Pagination in Clinical Trials and My Trials & Comments pages, as well as in the Add Trial Modal where comments are displayed.

 * Automatic cookies deletion after a certain idle time to increase security.